Last Updated on

 While sitting around watching the news and all of the political craziness that comes with an election year, we decided that we needed a drink to help make sense of it it all.
 While it is fun to come up with original cocktails, every now and then it is nice to grab one of our old bar books and pick a recipe out.

 In this case we decided on a drink that was invented to celebrate the election of a politician from Boston’s notoriously corrupt Ward Eight.
 It only seemed fitting that we should drink a cocktail that was founded on the nuttiness of election season, the Ward Eight.

 Legend has it that the Ward Eight was invented by a bartender at Boston‘s famed Locke-Ober.
 It was a restaurant where supporters of Martin Lomasney, the ward boss of Boston’s Eighth ward, frequently held court.
 Lomasney was a tough, influential politician.
 He had headed up an Irish street gang was known for working the system and finding creative ways to get his constituents jobs and influence.

 One night in 1898, they were celebrating Lomasney’s certain victory to the Massachusetts state senate.
-A supporter asked for a round of drinks to help spread the rosy glow of victory.
+A supporter asked for a round of drinks to spread the rosy glow of victory.
 Of course, the barkeep rolled out a previously unnamed cocktail.
-When asked what they were drinking, the bartender said it needed a name, and the supporters suggested the drink’s birthplace, Ward Eight.
+When asked what they were drinking, the bartender said it needed a name.
+The supporters suggested the drink’s birthplace, Ward Eight.

 What Ingredients are Needed for the Ward Eight Cocktail?